stephanbracke/intermagnet-technical-manual/chapters/intermagnet/missionvision.rst

 .. _inter_vis:

-Intermagnet Vision, Mission And Objectives
+Intermagnet Vision, Mission and Objectives
 ==========================================

 The main objective of INTERMAGNET is to establish a global